Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 Here’s an example of labor augmentation:

-- It’s been a few hours, and it seems that your contractions aren’t getting much closer, and your cervix hasn’t changed either
+• It’s been a few hours, and your cervix hasn’t changed

-- Your provider may suggest to start some PITOCIN, or BREAK YOUR WATER.
+• Your provider may suggest starting some PITOCIN, or BREAKING YOUR WATER.
 This isn’t a labor induction, this is an augmentation

-Augmentations are similar to inductions, in that the methods are similar, but we’re more just helping your labor instead of starting it.
+Augmentations are similar to inductions, in that the methods are the same, but we’re more just helping your labor instead of starting it.

 How to prepare for labor induction: learn about different methods